COOKSTOWN 1st Co Tyrone NI

 Deny during its famous siege, and published an account of

-it, in which he shows that George Walker was very much of
+it, in which he shows that George Walker was very much

 a sham, that he would more than once hnve capitulated if he had

-been peimitted, and that Colonel Adam Murray was the true
+been peimitted, and that Colonel Adam Murray was the

 hero who upheld the Protestant cause in its last refuge.
 The

-congregation of Cookstown was originally called Derriloran
+congregation of Cookstown was originally called Derriloran.

 In September, 1691, the people applied to the Synod for Mr.